CHEWV Timeline

 Exemptions to Compulsory Attendance Added

-Several exemptions were added to the compulsory attendance law, one of which allowed home education if families could obtain county approval.
+Several exemptions were added to the compulsory attendance law, one of which allowed home education IF families could obtain county approval.
 Significant county oversight was required.

 1919